 - National Public Radio's Morning Edition Features the Northern Grapes Project

 North Country Public Radio's reporter David Sommerstein interviewed Cornell viticulture extension associate Tim Martinson, Cornell alum and University of Minnesota grape breeder Peter Hemstad, and Clayton NY winery owner Kristina Randazzo-Ives for a story entitled Researchers don't Whine about the Cold, Their Grapes Thrive.
-Audio feed and link to transcript and additional photos at NCPR here.
+Also available as audio feed with a link to transcript and additional photos.

 RESEARCH IN PLAIN ENGLISH